Social Media

-Outdoor Learning
+Outdoor Learning Center (The "OLC")

 Seth Boyden Elementary has a long tradition in outdoor education.
 The school has large yards in the front and back, which over the years have been turned into educational resources for outdoor learning.